CARL: Criticality-Aware Agentic Reinforcement Learning: Experiments

 \subsection{Analysis}

-In this section, we provide further analysis to investigate two research questions: \textbf{RQ1:} How does CARL achieve significant improvement on OOD benchmarks? \textbf{RQ2:} What are the characteristics of high-criticality actions?
+In this section, we provide further analysis to investigate two research questions: \textbf{RQ1:} How does CARL achieve significant improvement on OOD benchmarks? \textbf{RQ2:} What are the characteristics of high-criticality states?

 \paragraph{Diversity Impact (RQ1).}

 Recent works~\cite{cheng2025reasoning, cui2025entropy, yue2025does} show that standard RL training will reduce model diversity and drive the policy to overly deterministic behavior.
 Diversity is important for agentic reasoning, as it enables the model to continuously reason and explore with the environment rather than jumping to conclusions prematurely.